WOMC: Christmas music

 For much of the 2000s, WOMC would play all-Christmas music from mid-November until Christmas, suspending its classic hits format in those weeks.
 In November 2019, WOMC did not switch to all-Christmas music as in past years, delegating the programming to Soft AC-formatted sister station WDZH until 2020.

-However, WOMC played Christmas music from December 23 to 25, meaning that WOMC now only plays Christmas music on Christmas Eve and Day.
+Instead of going all-Christmas from November until the holidays, WOMC plays some holiday songs mixed in with its usual format those weeks.
+Christmas music airs on WOMC on December 24 and 25, meaning that WOMC now only plays all-Christmas music on Christmas Eve and Day.

 HD Radio

 WOMC is licensed for HD Radio operations, and has two subchannels.
 Originally, WOMC-HD2 featured hits of the 1950s and 1960s.
 Gradually, the format began to evolve into pop hits of the 1960s, 1970s and 1980s.
 WOMC had changed its station voice twice, and at one time, all three station voices could be heard doing liners for WOMC-HD2.
 In January 2008, WOMC-HD2's format changed back to the hits of the 1950s and 1960s.
 Every day, beginning at 1:00 p.m., the station played an hour of Elvis music.
 The station would also occasionally play a retro PAMS jingle from the early-mid 1990s.

 In November 2008, WOMC had plans to re-create the sound of legendary Detroit Top 40 station WKNR Keener 13 for its HD2 stream.
 On November 8, 2008, a Keener Radio logo appeared on WOMC's website.
 However, the program director of the HD2 channel, Ted Richards, was let go in April 2009, and the Keener Radio idea never took off.
 In April 2009, WOMC-HD2 picked up the "Oldies 104.3" branding which was dropped from the main FM channel, and would also shift its format to playing music from the 1950s, 1960s and 1970s.

 In February 2010, WOMC added an HD3 channel known as "New Sky Radio: New Horizons, No Boundaries."
 It mainly featured psychic talk shows and readings, along with various lifestyle talk shows.
 On January 1, 2014, WOMC-HD3 dropped "New Sky Radio," switching to an all-Detroit artists format, branded as "Detroit's Boulevard 104-3."
 This would later rebrand as "Musictown 104.3."

-The HD subchannels have since been turned off.
+For a time, the HD subchannels were turned off.
+The HD2 subchannel returned with a simulcast of conservative talk-formatted WFDF 910 AM on November 1, 2023.